 The goal of the program is to provide a positive and engaging environment for teens in the hours after school.
 The Teen Outreach Program also provides teens with mentoring relationships while addressing issues that affect teens, their community, and their environment.
 The program also seeks to help teens learn to become contributing members of the Raleigh Community.

-- Teens can register by dropping by any of our nine locations during program hours and completing registration packet
+- Teens can register by dropping by any of our 10 locations during program hours and completing registration packet

 - Teens must be between the ages of 12 and 18 years old and currently enrolled in middle or high school to register